ulgens/django-blasphemy/README.md

 Django development playground.
 It's for when you need to try something but the project in front of you is too complex / big / important to test stuff on it.
 Can be used as project starter if you have that kind of energy.

+## Setup
+> Make sure that you have an up to date version of Docker and `make` is installed.

-* Before the first run, copy `.env.dist` to `.env` and update it as you like.
+* Copy `.env.dist` to `.env` and update it as you need.
-* For docker build, [Buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds) must be enabled.
-If Buildkit is not enabled system or user wide, docker related commands should be called like
-`DOCKER_BUILDKIT=1 make build` or `DOCKER_BUILDKIT=1 docker-compose build`
+* Run `make build` to build docker compose services.
+* Run `make init_data` to initialize the database and create a superuser.
+* Run `make up` to start the project.

+The project homepage can be accessed at `http://localhost:8000/`.

 # Contribution